 10.3.1 Requests for costs in such cases will be considered on the facts of the individual cases (also see 9.2.3).

 10.4 Undefended applications

-10.4.1 If an application is undefended, an award of costs is likely to be made against the respondent, provided pre-action enquiries have been made and provided the application succeeds.
+10.4.1 If an application is undefended, an award of costs is likely to be made against the respondent, provided a request for costs has been made by the applicant and pre-action enquiries have been made, and provided the application succeeds.
 It should be noted, however, that the adjudicator will not normally award costs to the applicant if the respondent, whilst not defending the application, nevertheless satisfies the tribunal that it did not receive any notice, or did not receive adequate notice, that the application would be made.
 The adjudicator will, likewise, normally not award costs if the applicant indicates in box 7 of the application form (CNA1) that it did not contact the company prior to making the application.

 10.4.2 If there is no indication (or there is inadequate indication) on the application form as to whether reasonable pre-action contact was made, the adjudicator may request information from the applicant prior to considering whether an award of costs is appropriate.